ledlaux/pikoPD/README.md

 ## Sample loading

 Sample loading works despite the limitations.
-Here is a link to sample loading tutorial using [Plugdata](https://www.youtube.com/watch?v=0qgkYWsYdTo).
+Here is a [tutorial](https://www.youtube.com/watch?v=0qgkYWsYdTo) for a sample loading using Plugdata.

 By design, hvcc-generated code stores samples in float arrays in RAM.
 PikoPD applies a patch to store them in flash memory, making it possible to load more.